JaxPlays-Inc/jaxplays.org/content/people/Christine-Phillips.md

   IMDb:
   Website:
 ---
 Christine Phillips is a vibrant performer with a passion for music and theatre.
-You may recognize her from her roles as Blanche in [[production:2022 Bonnie and Clyde]], Jo in *Little Women*, and Susan in *Company* at [[theatre: The 5 & Dime Theatre]].
+You may recognize her from her roles as Blanche Barrow in [[production:2022 Bonnie and Clyde]], Jo in *Little Women*, and Susan in *Company* at [[theatre: The 5 & Dime Theatre]].
 Additionally, she has taken on diverse roles such as Katherine/Lilli in *Kiss Me, Kate*, Princess Fiona in *Shrek*, and Judy Haynes in *White Christmas*.
 Beyond acting, Christine is dedicated to teaching music lessons and music directing around the 904 area.